 - Men are more likely to develop a gambling problem than women.

 - It is estimated that three to four percent of the American population has a gambling problem; this is approximately between six to eight million people.

 - The last gambling addiction fact to remember is that compulsive gambling does not mean that you are a weak person.
-Many people who have become problematic gamblers are very successful and are seen by others as strong and intelligent people.
+Many people who have become problem gamblers are very successful and are seen by others as strong and intelligent people.

 If you have come to the conclusion that you have a problem with gambling there are options out there for you to consider.
-There is a plethora of gambling rehabilitation centers out there for you to choose from and there are numerous gambling hotlines that you can call in order to speak to an anonymous person regarding your gambling habits.
+There are a plethora of gambling rehabilitation centers out there for you to choose from and there are numerous gambling hotlines that you can call in order to speak to an anonymous person regarding your gambling habits.
 Having support from outside sources and being able to talk to other people who understand your addiction have been proven to help people like you overcome their addictions.